AryanKumarOfficial/quiljs-demo/README.md

 ## 📋 Overview

-RichText is a powerful, intuitive note-taking application built with modern web technologies.
+Doxie is a powerful, intuitive note-taking application built with modern web technologies.
 It combines the simplicity of traditional note-taking with advanced features like rich text editing, real-time collaboration, and intelligent organization to help you capture and manage your thoughts effectively.

 ## ✨ Features